Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Setting the stage for a smoother detox and fewer die-off reactions.
 Could be 1 or 2 weeks depending on the state of my liver.
 Usually 1 week is enough.

-I also drink nettle tea all day
+I drink nettle tea all day

 I use a binder from the list (on empty stomach).
 I choose zeolite.